 Cardiomyopathy is a heart problem caused by a damaged heart muscle.
 There are different types of cardiomyopathy, with different causes, which affect diverse groups of people.
 The condition is usually managed with medication and a healthy lifestyle.

 What is cardiomyopathy?

-Cardiomyopathy is a condition in which your heart muscle is damaged and becomes weak so it can’t pump blood as well as it should.
+Cardiomyopathy is a condition in which the heart muscle is damaged and becomes weak so it can’t pump blood as well as it should.

 Most people with cardiomyopathy are only mildly affected and can lead fairly normal lives.